 Fourthly, put everything else into your pantry, scullery, or a spare cupboard.
 If you’ve gone for the pantry or scullery option, then make sure you get out your coffee, tea, sugar and so on, and put them on the bench.
-This is so that your guest don’t see the mess inside when you go to get your supplies.
+This is so that your guests don’t see the mess inside when you go to get your supplies.

 Finally, wipe down the counter tops.

-Then go to the living area.
+Go to the living area

 Repeat the same process here.